Here are four of my poems.

 A call received,

 We need a condolence letter.

 Can you fax it within the hour?”

-I remember the first time I learned about death—human death, anyways, God knows we went through pets pretty fast in those days—a couple of dogs, a cat, a bird, the maritime disaster in the fish tank—but with people . . . well let’s put it this way: when you’re flushing a dead fish down the toilet you don’t normally think ‘there but for the grace of God go I’.
-But with a person.
+I remember the first time I learned about death—human death, anyways, God knows we went through pets pretty fast in those days—a couple of dogs, a cat, a bird, the maritime disaster in the fish tank—but with people . . . well when you’re flushing a dead guppy down the toilet you don’t normally think ‘there but for the grace of God go I’.
+That was in Grade 10.
 “You may have noticed someone isn’t here today.
 I’m afraid I have to announce that Scott was killed in a car crash on Saturday.”
-I’d just been talking to him the Friday before—probably the only conversation we had ever really had.
-We were just walking together after school, carrying our adidas bags, talking about nothing in particular.
+I’d just been talking to him the day before that—probably the only real conversation we’d ever had.
+We were just walking together after school, carrying our adidas bags and hockey sticks, talking about nothing in particular.
 He stopped for the bus.
 I kept on walking.
-What if we hadn’t talked or if we had talked a little longer, just another few seconds?
-Wouldn’t that have been enough to throw his whole life (and death) off schedule?
+What if we hadn’t talked or if we had talked a little longer?
+Just another few seconds?
+Would that have been enough to throw everything off schedule?

 It is with the deepest sorrow that I am writing to you to express my condolences to you and your loved ones

 His wife will arrive in the afternoon to claim the body.

 Leaving four children in Pakistan

 To await her return.